isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 <li>Students are not to vandalise any school property.</li>
 </ul>
 <h4>Use of mobile phones</h4>
 Students are encouraged not to bring their mobile phones to school.
 They may use the telephone in the General Office if they need to contact their parents/guardians.
 In an emergency, their parents/ guardians can call the school to contact the student.
 Students bring mobile phones to school at their own risk and the school will not be held liable or responsible for any loss or damage to the mobile phones.
-The following must be adhered to <strong>unless a teacher&rsquo;s permission has been expressly granted</strong>.
+The following must be adhered to <strong>unless a teacher's permission has been expressly granted</strong>.
 <ul>
 <li>Students cannot use their mobile phones during curriculum and co-curriculum time.</li>
 <li>Students can only use their mobile phones in the designated areas.</li>
-<li>Mobile phones cannot be used in all the Academic Blocks C, D, E &amp; F, areas between Blocks E &amp; F, Parade Square before the start of the morning assembly, library and all staircases.</li>
+<li>Mobile phones cannot be used in all the Academic Blocks C, D, E & F, areas between Blocks E &amp; F, Parade Square before the start of the morning assembly, library and all staircases.</li>
 <li>Students are to ensure their mobile phones are turned off at all times when they are in the classrooms.
 Mobile phones that are turned on are considered being used by the students.</li>
 <li>Mobile phones are not to be used for audio or video recording or picture taking.</li>
-<li>Mobile phones will be confiscated and kept by the office for <strong>ONE<strong> week if a student violates any of the rules related to the usage of mobile phones.</strong></strong></li>
+<li>Mobile phones will be confiscated and kept by the office for <strong>ONE</strong> week if a student violates any of the rules related to the usage of mobile phones.</li>
-<li>Students who allow other students to misuse their mobile phones will have their mobile phones confiscated and kept by the office for <strong>ONE<strong> week.</strong></strong></li>
+<li>Students who allow other students to misuse their mobile phones will have their mobile phones confiscated and kept by the office for <strong>ONE</strong> week.</li>
-<li>Repeat offences will result in the mobile phones to be confiscated for&nbsp;<strong>ONE month<strong>.</strong></strong></li>
+<li>Repeat offences will result in the mobile phones to be confiscated for <strong>ONE month</strong>.</li>
 <li>Confiscated mobile phones will only be returned to parents/guardians after the confiscation period.</li>
 </ul>
 <h3>3) ATTENDANCE AND PUNCTUALITY</h3>